 How to Get to Tahquitz Canyon

-Tahquitz Canyon is part of the Indian Canyons located in Palm Springs, California.
+Tahquitz Canyon is part of the Indian Canyons in Palm Springs, California.
 The easiest way to get there is by car.
 Here are some general driving directions:

 - If coming from the Palm Springs Visitor Center, head south on Palm Canyon Dr and turn right on W Mesquite Ave, Palm Springs.

-- If you are coming from Palm Desert, head north on Highway 111 (Palm Canyon Dr), take the exit for W Mesquite Ave, and turn left.
+- If you are coming from Palm Desert, head north on Highway 111 (Palm Canyon Dr), take the exit for W Mesquite Avenue, and turn left.
 The Tahquitz visitor center will be on your right.

 The official address of the visitor center is 500 W Mesquite Ave, Palm Springs, CA 92264.
 If you are coming from out of town, there are plenty of great nearby attractions to explore, such as the Palm Springs Art Museum, Palm Springs Art Museum Architecture and Design Center, and plenty of excellent Palm Springs restaurants.
 You can easily make an entire day out of your trip.

 See Related: Best Day Trips from Palm Springs, California

 Tahquitz Canyon Trail

 The Tahquitz Canyon Loop Trail is a 2 miles (3.1 kilometers) hike known to be heavily trafficked.
 The trail climbs 350 feet and features different rock art, old irrigation systems, and a gushing stream on its rocky crevices.

 Visitors can enjoy hiking and picnicking in the park, as well as admiring the beauty of the falls.
 The 60-foot waterfall is a popular tourist destination, and for good reason.
 Tahquitz Canyon is a natural wonder located in Palm Springs, California, that offers stunning views and a range of activities for visitors to enjoy.